Women and work in India

 Women in the workforce

-Roughly 180 million women are in India's paid workforce.
-But even here, much of this work is materially different from the work that men do.
+This translates to an estimate of a little over 400 million men and 200 million women in India's workforce.
+But the nature of work among women workers is also materially different from the work that men do.

 In comparison, less than half as many women are in salaried work.